picosonic/js13k-2020/devdiary/diary.md

 16th August
 -----------
 Added default styling, canvas, gamestate and startup code.
-Also fixed display area to 1280x720 resolutionwith auto resizing to fill the available area but keeping the resolution and aspect ratio (this adds black bars when the aspect ratio doesn't match).
+Also fixed display area to 1280x720 resolution with auto resizing to fill the available area but keeping the resolution and aspect ratio (this adds black bars when the aspect ratio doesn't match).
 I may detect portrait and rotate as appropriate for mobile oplay.

 17th August
 -----------